 Veterinary public health and food safety aspects, in relation to animal products, remain a priority and are receiving increasing attention.
-The department has set aside R100 million for the Primary Animal Health Care Programme.
-Special attention is being given to the major rehabilitation of existing infrastructure, as well as the building of new clinics, animal health centres and other animal-handling facilities.
+The DAFF has set aside R100 million for the Primary Animal Health Care Programme.
+Special attention is being given to the major rehabilitation of existing infrastructure, as well as the building of new clinics, animal healthcare centres and other animal-handling facilities.
 Mobile veterinary vehicles will also be considered for remote areas.
-These efforts support the creation of an enabling environment for the planned Compulsory Community Service Programme for newly qualified veterinarians.
+These efforts support the creation of an enabling environment for the Compulsory Community Service (CSS) Programme for newly qualified veternarians.

-To strengthen the DAFF's animal healthcare, 18 primary healthcare clinics were delivered to provinces and the Veterinary Strategy, as part of the Animal Disease Management Plan, was finalised.
+To strengthen the DAFF's animal healthcare, 18 primary healthcare clinics were delivered to provinces and the Veterinary Strategy, as part of the Animal Disease Management Plan, was finalised

-In addition, the DAFF requested the OIE to conduct an evaluation on the performance of veterinary services in South Africa.
-The recommendations from the OIE report will be applied to further enrich interventions on all veterinary issues.
+In addition, the DAFF requested the World Organisation for Animal Health to conduct an evaluation on the performance of veterinary services in South Africa.
+The recommendations from the World Organisation for Animal Health's report will be applied to further enrich interventions on all veterinary issues.